The Right For Personal Injury Compensation

 Our services have included acting for:

-Eduardo Cruz, Corney & Lind’s Senior Associate, has extensive experience dealing with compensation matters.
+Eduardo Cruz, one of Corney & Lind’s Directors, has extensive experience dealing with compensation matters.
 We understand that historic incidents are often hard to prove when the evidence does not exist.

 We listen to your story, provide advice and walk with you throughout your case.